Who’s Who

 Director of Music

-Alongside his teaching Justin was Director of Music at St Matthew’s Church, Northampton, where he continued the famous tradition that began with Britten’s Rejoice in the Lamb over 75 years ago, of commissioning new music for the choir.
-Under his direction the choir gave premieres of new works by James Whitbourn, John Bertalot, Grayston Ives, and Robert Walker, and undertook several tours in the UK and abroad.
-He previously held positions in the UK at Worcester Cathedral, Winchester Cathedral, Ripon Cathedral, St Albans Cathedral, and Blackburn Cathedral.
+Alongside his teaching, Justin was Director of Music at St Matthew’s Church, Northampton, a parish with a distinguished musical heritage.
+There, he continued the church’s celebrated tradition of commissioning new music—begun over 75 years ago with Benjamin Britten’s Rejoice in the Lamb—by leading premieres of works by composers including James Whitbourn, John Bertalot, Grayston Ives, and Robert Walker.
+Under his direction, the choir undertook several tours both in the UK and internationally.

-Justin completed his studies at Westminster Choir College in Princeton, USA, and Cleveland Institute of Music.
-As an organ soloist Justin has performed in numerous cathedrals, churches, and concert halls throughout the USA, UK, and Europe, and he has given concerto performances with two American orchestras.
+Justin completed his formal studies in the United States, earning degrees from Westminster Choir College in Princeton and the Cleveland Institute of Music.
+As an organist, he has performed widely across the USA, UK, and Europe, appearing in cathedrals, churches, and concert halls.
+He has also appeared as a concerto soloist with two American orchestras.

 Interim Sub Organist